“All musicians are subconsciously mathematicians” – Monk

 Music Blocks is designed to run in the browser.
 It is derived from Turtle Blocks JS which can be found here.
-You can run the software locally from the index.html file, from the github repo, or by setting up a local server.
+You can run the software locally from the index.html file, from the GitHub repository, or by setting up a local server.

 If you want to run Music Blocks offline, download this repo and point your browser to the index.html file found in the musicblocks directory on your local file system.

 Music Blocks is a fork of TurtleArtJS created by Walter Bender.
 (Turtle Blocks JS has many contributors).

 Devin Ulibarri has contributed functional and user-interface designs.
 Many of his contributions were inspired by the music education ideas, representations and practices (e.g. aspects of matrix, musical cups) developed and published by Dr. Lawrence Scripp with whom Devin studied at New England Conservatory and for whom he worked at Affron Scripp & Associates, LLC.

 Some of the graphics were contributed by Chie Yasuda.